To instruct Sanjay please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

 In 2019 Sanjay was appointed to the UK Government Attorney-General’s B Panel of Counsel, and has advised and acted for the Government in various cases since his appointment.
 Sanjay has also acted for other sovereign states in arbitration.

 Sanjay enjoys building relationships with all parts of a litigation team, from paralegals to partners to in-house legal and commercial contacts.
 He takes pride in treating everyone he comes across with warmth and respect.

 In recent years the majority of Sanjay’s practice has involved disputes in relation to energy projects, both in the English High Court and in arbitration.

 Acting as lead counsel for a sovereign state in an LCIA arbitration concerning the termination of a contract relating to the construction of a power plant.
 The claim was valued at over US$200m.

-Acting as junior counsel for the employer in Energy Works (Hull) Ltd v MW High Tech Projects UK, a five-week English TCC trial in 2021 concerning the termination of a contract for the construction of an energy-from-waste project (led by Stephen Dennison QC).
+Acting as junior counsel for the employer in Energy Works (Hull) Ltd v MW High Tech Projects UK, a five-week English TCC trial in 2021 concerning the termination of a contract for the construction of an energy-from-waste project (led by Stephen Dennison KC).
 Judgment awaited.

 Acting as sole counsel in a one week Abu Dhabi Global Market seated, LCIA arbitration concerning a claim valued at over US$100m under a Construction All Risks insurance policy relating to damage to pipeline coatings.
 The arbitration involved substantial technical evidence concerning the cause of corrosion on pipeline sections.

-Acting in a two week London seated, ICC arbitration concerning a fire during the course of works at a combined heat and power plant (led by James Cross QC).
+Acting in a two week London seated, ICC arbitration concerning a fire during the course of works at a combined heat and power plant (led by James Cross KC).
 The claim was valued at over US$60m.